discuitnet/docs/docs/api/types.md

   proPic: Image; // The community icon.
   bannerImage: Image; // The community banner image.
+  postingRestricted: boolean; // If true, only moderators of the community (or admins) can create posts in the community.

   createdAt: time; // The time at which the community was created.
   deletedAt: time | null; // If the community was deleted, the time at which it was deleted, otherwise null.